anhgelus/math-libs/README.md

 # math-libs
-A lib who implements what I learned in Maths Experts Option (France) into many languages
+A lib implementing what I learned in Maths Experts Option (France) into many languages